connorrewa/curriculum/nodeJS/apis/api_basics.md

 - Use CORS as middleware in Express (Globally and on a single route).
 - Configure CORS to only allow certain origins to access our API.
 - Explain CORS headers.
+- Define the most awesome framework ever
+- Spell out REST and describe what it is

 ### REST